Flash Photography Techniques

 Exposure metering ~ Flash exposure compensation ~ Bounce flash examples

-flash exposure compensation (FEC)
+Flash exposure compensation (FEC)

-There are two different kinds of exposure compensation :
+Before we get to flash exposure compensation specifically, we need to distinguish that there are two different kinds of exposure compensation :

-- overall exposure compensation
+1.)
+Overall exposure compensation

 This is set on the camera body.